 Pi Sigma Alpha

-Pi Sigma Alpha, the National Political Science Honor Society, is the only honor society for college students of political science and government in the United States.
-Pi Sigma Alpha is a member of the Association of College Honor Societies (ACHS) and is designated as a "Specialized, Upper-Division" society by ACHS.
+Pi Sigma Alpha is the National Political Science Honor Society, and is the only honor society for college students of political science and government in the United States.
+Pi Sigma Alpha is a member of the Association of College Honor Societies (ACHS) and is designated as a “Specialized, Upper-Division” society by ACHS.

 Our goal with our local Pi Sigma Alpha Epsilon Iota chapter is to have students expand on their knowledge on political issues and broaden their horizons for connections and education for their future.

 As the local Epsilon Iota chapter, we strive to…

 ❖ Encourage political education and conversation from different perspectives in an effort to gain insight and understanding.

 ❖Honor the legacy of our society, emphasizing scholastic excellence.

 ❖Further our knowledge and understanding of political ideas.